 Wool and acrylic are great choices for beginners.
 Look for smooth yarns as these will be easier to work with and rip back and reuse as needed.

 Acrylic is usually cheaper than wool & is easy to wash & care for.
 This is also a great option if you are sensitive or allergic to wool.
+Here are my fave acrylic yarns that you can even machine dry on low heat.

 Start with worsted weight or aran yarn which is medium thickness, with a 5mm (H) hook size (unless your yarn ball band says otherwise).
 Use 5mm or size 8 needles if knitting.